Updated April 24, 2025 10:39 AM PT

 Regions combines local expertise with a broad reach, operating 1,454 branches across 16 southern and midwestern states.
 That means they'll understand you better as a customer than some national banks will, while still offering service should you travel or move within the region.

-Services offered by Regions Bank include checking and savings accounts, credit cards, investment options, and can be accessed in person as well as online or through their mobile app.
+Services offered by Regions Bank include checking and savings accounts, credit cards, investment accounts, and can be accessed in person as well as online or through their mobile app.

 How to Choose the Best Bank in Georgia